GLL: A Differentiable Graph Learning Layer for Neural Networks

-Finally, for CIFAR-10, we use PreActResNet-18 (\cite{he2016identity}), where again we replace the final linear layer and softmax with GLL.
+Finally, for CIFAR-10, we use PreActResNet-18 (\cite{he2016identity}) as our architecture backbone.
 We use stochastic gradient descent with momentum set to $0.9$, a weight decay of $0.0005$, and an intial learning rate of $0.1$.
 We train for 150 epochs and use cosine annealing to adjust the learning rate (\cite{loshchilov2016sgdr}).
 For the robustly trained models, we run PGD training with $\epsilon = 0.05$ and $\alpha = 0.01$ for 5 iterations.
-In training, we use a batch size of 200, and for GLL we use 100 labeled ``base" points per batch.
-We attack in batches of 200 test points, with 500 training points for GLL; this was chosen as it was the largest batch size we could use given our computational resources.
+In training, we use a batch size of 200, and for GLL \tcb{and WNLL} we use 100 labeled ``base" points per batch.
+We attack in batches of 200 test points, with 500 training points for GLL \tcb{and WNLL}; this was chosen as it was the largest batch size we could use given our computational resources.
 The hyperparameters for the attacks are identical to those for MNIST, except we use 50 iterations of optimization for the CW attacks.
 We report results in Figure \ref{fig:cifar_adv}.